lewiskimaru/seamore/README.md

 ### Project development roadmap

-The project currently does the following things.
+The project currently consists of 3 main components: our custom machine learning models, the electronic system for the AUV (seabot) and the website where users can interact with the models and does the following things.

-- Feature 1
-- Feature 2
-- Feature 3
+- Identify marine life
+- Identify trash in the ocean
+- analyzing the health of coral reefs

-In the future we plan to...
+In the future, we would like to:
+- Improve our machine learning models to make them more accurate and efficient.
+- Build a better mapping system to visualize and share Seamore data in a more informative and engaging way.
+- Design and develop a more durable and affordable Seabot structure for mass production.
+- Partner with a satellite communication company to enable data transfer to and fro the seabots
+- Seek funding to support the continued development of Seamore, including the possibility of developing a solution to help recover trash from the ocean.

 See below for our proposed schedule on next steps after Call for Code 2023 submission.

 ![Roadmap](./images/roadmap.jpg)

-## Additional details

-_INSTRUCTIONS: The following deliverables are suggested, but **optional**.
-Additional details like this can help the judges better review your solution.
-Remove any sections you are not using._

 ### How to run the project